Coat of arms of Gran Colombia: Other versions

 On July 11, 1822, the Free Province of Guayaquil joined Gran Colombia.
 For this reason, the model of a new emblem appeared at the time, many historians believe that a new emblem was indeed regulated.
 However, there is no document, such as a law or decree, that effectively demonstrates such an event.
 Apparently this model was part of a project to change the shield and include Guayaquil as part of Gran Colombia, especially through its national insignia, but it is very possible that it was not approved, since the arms used by Nueva Granada, Venezuela and Ecuador once separated from Gran Colombia in 1830 (and that they used to decree their own insignia) on October 6, 1821.

 This shield was of the English form, divided into three barracks, each one with a background in the colors of the flag of the Republic.
 Three silver stars appeared in the upper barracks, representing the initial departments that made up three Republics (Venezuela, Cundinamarca and Quito).
 Some specimens show different amounts of stars (between nine and twelve), perhaps to denote that new departments were created.

 In the lower left barracks there was an indomitable horse as a symbol of freedom, while in the lower right a broken scepter was shown, as a sign of the destroyed royalty.
-In the upper part of the coat of arms there was an eagle (or condor) with open wings and in its lower part the motto inscribed 'Ser Libre o Morir' (Free or Die) Surrounding the shield were, on the left, an old man armed with a mace on an amphora with the phrase Orinoco, while on the right a nymph held an olive branch that was stepping on an amphora with the phrase Magdalena.
+In the upper part of the coat of arms there was an eagle (or condor) with open wings and in its lower part the motto inscribed 'Ser Libre o Morir' (Be Free or Die) Surrounding the shield were, on the left, an old man armed with a mace on an amphora with the phrase Orinoco, while on the right a nymph held an olive branch that was stepping on an amphora with the phrase Magdalena.